sharetribe/flex-docs/src/docs/concepts-extended-data/extended-data-introduction/index.md

 public metadata.
 You can use this metadata to always display featured listings first in relevant search results, for example.

+### 5. Protected metadata

 Transactions can also have metadata.
-It can only be seen by the transaction members as it is tied to the transaction page.
+It can only be seen by the transaction members as it is tied to the transaction.
 An example of transaction metadata could be a unique Zoom link to where an online service will take place.

-This metadata can be written into the transaction by the Integration API at a specific point of the transaction.
+This metadata can be written into the transaction by the Integration API at a specific point of the transaction, or it can be added in Console by the operator.
+You can also configure the transaction process to update transaction metadata.

 ## Getting started with extended data